lprescott/lprescott/README.md

 ## 🚀 About Me

--   🔭 I'm currently working on building scalable web applications
+-   🔭 I'm currently working on building scalable web applications and microservices architecture
--   🌱 I'm always learning new technologies and best practices
+-   🌱 I'm always learning new technologies and best practices in cloud computing and DevOps
--   💬 Ask me about React, Node.js, or any other tech stack
+-   💬 Ask me about React, Node.js, TypeScript, or any other tech stack
--   📫 How to reach me: [Your preferred contact method]
+-   📫 How to reach me: [lprescott@jahnelgroup.com](mailto:lprescott@jahnelgroup.com)
+-   ⚡ Fun fact: I love contributing to open source projects and sharing knowledge with the developer community

 ## 🛠️ Tech Stack